 The Chief Finance & Procurement Officer will ensure that there are clear written statements of the responsibilities for each post engaged in treasury management, and the arrangement for absence cover.
-The present arrangements are detailed in the schedule to this document.

 The Chief Finance & Procurement Officer will ensure there is proper documentation for all deals and transactions, and that procedures exist for the effective transmission of funds.
-The present arrangements are detailed in the schedule to this document.